2023 Most Popular Human Services Bachelor's Degree Schools in Georgia

 The colleges and universities below are the most popular for human services majors pursuing a bachelor's degree.

-Our 2023 rankings named Kennesaw State University the most popular school in Georgia for human services students working on their bachelor’s degree.
-Located in the large suburb of Kennesaw, KSU Georgia is a public college with a fairly large student population.
+Our analysis found Kennesaw State University to be the most popular school for human services students who want to pursue a bachelor’s degree in Georgia.
+Located in the suburb of Kennesaw, KSU Georgia is a public college with a very large student population.

 About 95% of the students majoring in human services at the school are women while 5% are male.